Tindalos/Lexicon/docs/Symbols/SeldomUse/Phoen█x.md

 # **[Phoen█x]**

-**Definition:** *A special 'p█ring down' procedure by which the Babylonian Kabbalists 'expose' and do a '[[ControlledShutdown|controlled shutdown]]' of a franchise, group of franchises, or subset of personnel, 'throwing them to the w█lves' to receive the blame for the whole operation, and then selected personnel who are 'in the know' are allowed to persist until the organization needs to do it again.*
+**Definition:** *A special 'p█ring down' procedure by which the Babylonian Kabbalists 'expose' and do a 'controlled shutdown' of a franchise, group of franchises, or subset of personnel, 'throwing them to the w█lves' to receive the blame for the whole operation, and then selected personnel who are 'in the know' are allowed to persist until the organization needs to do it again.*

 This procedure is 'great' for when the mass recruitment process has ended, the organization is bottom-heavy with loads more personnel than are needed, many aren't especially competent or diligent, the loot and other benefits of membership have to be spl█t *'too many w█ys'*, the incompetence represents too much immediate r█sk and liability for the organization, and the organization now wants to shift from mass recruitment to enforcing strict adherence and loyalty by personnel to its various agendas (because anyone not sufficiently obedient could easily find themselves on the receiving end of exposure and public t█kedown.)